-From a qualitative point of view, the CRP curves indicate upward and downward swings depending on the misplacements in document ranking.
-However, the gain values of DCG grow monotonically unless negative gain values (proposed by Keskustalo, Järvelin, Pirkola, & Kekäläinen [2008]) are used.
+From the qualitative point-of-view, the CRP curves indicate upward and downward swings depending on the misplacements in document ranking.
+However, the gain values of DCG grow monotonically unless negative gain values (proposed by (Keskustalo et al., 2008)) are used.
 Like the CRP, the normalized versions compare the ranking quality to each topic's entire recall base allowing statistical comparability.
 Both the CRP and the CG-based metrics with negative weights address the issue of suboptimal ranking of search results but in different ways.
-The CRP indicates suboptimal ranking directly through the CRP curve; when this curve deviates from the x axis (representing the ideal ranking), ranking is suboptimal and less relevant documents are retrieved earlier than they should be.
-The CG-based metrics do not directly address ranking optimality but cumulate gain and loss (or negative gain), whereas CRP quantifies the misplacements and thus, the suboptimality of a ranking.
+The CRP indicates suboptimal ranking directly through the CRP curve; when this curve deviates from the x-axis (representing ideal ranking), ranking is suboptimal and less relevant documents are retrieved earlier than they should be.
+The CG-based metrics do not directly address ranking optimality but cumulate gain and loss (or negative gain), whereas CRP quantifies the misplacements and thus, the sub-optimality of a ranking.

 In summary, the Twist measure explicitly handles graded relevance and takes into account document misplacements either too early or too late given their degree of relevance and the ideal ranking.
-The CRP curve, from which Twist is derived, can be analyzed rank-by-rank and to determine if a document is ranked too early or too late (i.e., deviation from the ideal) from the graphical-that is, by examining the plot-and the quantitative point of view-that is, the Twist measure.
-The differences between Twist and the other measures are highlighted by the low correlations reported in the Experiments section; no other metric explicitly weights the document misplacements in a ranking and this fact directly reflects on the low correlation between them.
+The CRP curve, from which Twist is derived, can be analyzed rankby-rank and allows for detecting if a document is ranked too early or too late (i.e. deviation from the ideal) from the graphical - i.e. by examining the plot - and the quantitative pointof-view - i.e. the Twist measure.
+The differences between Twist and the other measures are highlighted by their low correlation reported in Section "Experiments"; no other metric explicitly weights the document misplacements in a ranking and this fact directly reflects on the low correlation between them.